abhinavsri360/GDSC-Lead-Map/CONTRIBUTING.md

 Find your latitude, longitude using this: https://maps.google.com/pluscodes/

+Verify the latitude and longitude using this: https://www.latlong.net/Show-Latitude-Longitude.html

 In order to get yourself on the map, add your details in `src/components/json/worldData.js` by duplicating one of the existing entries such as:

 ```JavaScript